 If you are local to Bournemouth then it’s worth considering an Annual Pass.
 There’s a Bronze, Silver and Gold option available with prices varying depending on how often you think you’ll be able to visit.

 Children’s Party Packages are available at the Oceanarium and include admission, a host, a tea party with your choice of hot or cold food, a special animal experience for the birthday child, party bag, party invitations and a free return visit for the birthday boy or girl!
-For full details and prices please visit the Website.

 As you enter the Oceanarium you’ll find the Offshore Café and terrace on the ground floor which has a varied Menu including sandwiches, pasties, cakes and hot/cold drinks.
 If you’re looking for a souvenir of your day then you’ll also find a fantastic gift shop offering everything marine related form soft toys to books.